 Motorcycle Retro will be basically the same magazine with a different name, Boehm says.
 “We’ll offer high quality paper and printing, superb photography, in-depth reporting and quality writing, with dirt, street and mini coverage of the two-decade era between ’65 and ’85.”

-www.motorcycleretro.com.
+The difference is that subscriptions are available right now on the magazine’s new website – www.motorcycleretro.com.
 While the main site won’t debut until late February, a home page with basic subscription info has been posted so folks can see what we’re about and, hopefully, subscribe.

 “Our business model is wholly different than the big-magazine industry standard,” says Boehm.
 “Instead of going newsstand-only at the beginning we’re offering subscriptions right away, which is what our readers want.
 Driving or riding around looking for an issue isn’t something they enjoyed, so we’re offering subscriptions immediately and mailing issues in a protective polybag so they arrive on doorsteps and in mailboxes in pristine shape – just the way folks want it.”